-The iVillage at MLK project is looking for a mix of entrepreneurs that could benefit from affordable retail, food and beverage options, and office space as they launch innovative businesses and test new ideas along the MLK Corridor.
-We’re looking for a mixture of tenants that both represent the community’s needs and new, innovative business ideas that provide an attraction to the HE Holmes Marta station.
+The iVillage @ MLK attracts a mix of entrepreneurs, retail, food and beverage options, as they launch businesses and test ideas along the MLK Corridor.
+The iVillage encourages tenants to bring new businesses to the corridor and invites you to experience innovation at the HE Holmes Marta station.

 Aspiring entrepreneurs: Young entrepreneurs that are high potential and testing first businesses